wp-plugins/listly/readme.txt

 = Why should I Author lists on Listly instead of my blog? =

-Would you self host a video or use YouTube?
+Would you self host a video?
+No, you'd use YouTube?
 Why not?
-Watch this video for an in depth and contextual explantion of Social Networks vs Media Platforms.
+Watch this video for an in depth & contextual explantion of Social Networks vs Media Platforms.
 Lists fit into this trend as one of 7 key media types.

 [youtube https://www.youtube.com/watch?v=STfQ4V_2VE0]